 Preamble

-The Toy programming language is a procedural bytecode-intermediate interpreted language.
+The Toy programming language is an imperative bytecode-intermediate embedded scripting language.
 It isn’t intended to operate on its own, but rather as part of another program, the “host”.
 This process is intended to allow a decent amount of easy customisation by the host’s end user, by exposing logic in script files.
 Alternatively, binary files in a custom format can be used as well.

 fn makeCounter() { //declare a function like this